-C13 Same fee: Yes
+C13 Same fee: YES

-C13 Free: No Ī
+C13 Free: NO

-C13 Reduced: No]
+C13 Reduced: NO

--

 C13 Yes No

-C13 Can on-line application fee be waived for applicants with financial need? х
+C13 Can on-line application fee be

+waived for applicants with financial need? Х

 C14 Application closing date

 C14 Yes No

-C14 Does your institution have an application closing date? х
+C14 Does your institution have an X

+application closing date?

-C14 Application closing date (fall): August 1st
+Application closing date (fall): August 1st

-Priority date: March 1st
+C14 Priority date: March 1st 1

+C15 Yes No

-C15 C15 Are first-time, first-year studen ts accepted for te rms other than Yes X No
+Are first-time, first-year studen ts accepted for te rms other than X INO

+0.0 The met time, met year etaden to acceptou for to and during than Λ

-C16 Notification to applicants of ad mission decision sent (fill in one oni (y)
+C16 Notification to applicants of ad mission decision sent (fill in one on ly)

-C16 On a rolling basis beginning (date): August 1st
+C16 On a rolling basis beginning August 1st 1

+(date): August 1st

 C16 By (date):

-C16 Other: •

-C17 Reply policy for admitted appli cants (fill in one or ıly)

-C17 Must reply by (date):

-C17 No set date: Х

-C17 Must reply by May 1 or within 1

-010 (date): August 1st

-C16 By (date):

 C16 Other:

+1

-C17 cants (fill in one or ıly)
+C17 Reply policy for admitted appli cants (fill in one or 2/1/

-C17 Must reply by (date):
+Must reply by (date): Tants (IIII III ONE OF 11 y) T

-C17 No set date: Х
+No set date: Х 1

-C17 Must reply by May 1 or within
+Must reply by May 1 or within , , †

-weeks if notified
+• weeks if notified

 thereafter

-C17 Other:
+C17 Other: †

-C17 Deadline for housing deposit (MN 1/DD): August 24th
+C17 Deadline for housing deposit (MN //DD): August 24th

-C17 Amount of housing deposit: \$400
+Amount of housing deposit: \$400

-C17 Refundable if student does not er nroll?
+C17 Refundable if student does not er roll? •

 C17 Yes, in full

-C17 Yes, in part Х
+C17 Yes, in part X

-C17 No
+C17 No 1

-C18 Deferred admission
+C10 Deferred admission

-C18 Yes No
+C18 Deferred admission Yes No

-Does your institution allow students to postpone enro admission? ollment after х
+Does your institution allow studer nts to postpone enr rollment after 100 110

+• • • • admission?
+X

-C18 If yes, maximum period of postponement:
+C18 If yes, maximum period of postpo nement.

+C 10 in yes, maximum period or postpo mement.
+I

-C19 Early admission of high school students
+C19 Early admission of high school l students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х
+C19 Yes No

+C19 Does your institution allow high s chool students to e enroll as full-time,

+first-time, first-year (freshman) st udents one year or more before high X

+school graduation?
-C20 Common Application

-Question removed from CDS.

-(Initiated during 2006-2007 cycle)
+C20 Common Application Question removed f from CDS.
+(Initiated during 20 06-2007 cycle)

 Early Decision and Early Action Plans

-Yes N Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date
+C21 Early Decision

+C21 Yes No

+C21 Does your institution offer an earl •

+that permits students to apply and

+decision well in advance of the re X

+students to commit to attending if -time, first-year

+(freshman) applicants for fall enro

+If "yes," please complete the follo T 1

+C21 First or only early decision plan c losing date

+First or only early decision plan n

+Other early decision plan closing -

+C21 Other early decision plan notification tion date ]

-C21 For the Fall 2013 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: - Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date
+lumbar of porty decision applications received by your institution Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: Farly action auti donon Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X 7 / 1 Early action closing date arly action notification date f lease provide significant details about your early decision plan: arly action to you have a nonbinding early action plan whereby students are otified of an admission decision well in advance of the regular otification date but do not have to commit to attending your college? "yes," please complete the following: arly action closing date lease provide significant details about your early decision plan: Arrivaction Yes